natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-17AS.md

 This vehicle performs much better in vertical manoeuvres than many other aircraft, and such manoeuvres may be employed to cause an enemy aircraft to stall, giving the player an easy kill.
 But make sure that there are no other enemies nearby before attempting a low-speed stall manoeuvre.

 The engine also gives this vehicle very good energy retention and a high climb rate.
 However, the plane begins to compress at high speeds, and aiming may become difficult.
-Watch out for this during diving attacks.
+To avoid compression of the control surfaces, it is advisable to put the aircraft in a slight climb (~10°) when at higher speeds (>700 km/h ias) in order to build up an energy advantage while remaining manouverable.

 So, this plane is well-suited for medium-speed dogfights, where it can utilise its energy retention and good turn rate against enemy aircraft.
 In addition, luring enemies to slow speeds will allow the MiG-17AS's air-to-air missiles to better track and destroy them.
 (In practically all other cases, the poor-tracking missiles will struggle to keep up with a fast-moving, turning enemy.)